Ambit Energy: Criticism from consumer advocates

 Ambit Energy has come under scrutiny from regulators and consumer advocates.
 A 2014 story by ConsumerAffairs documents numerous complaints by customers whose rates doubled or tripled without warning.
 Complainants also said it was difficult to contact Ambit to discuss rates or switch plans.

 In New York, state officials and consumer groups have claimed that sales representatives, who are paid by commission, have misrepresented contracts, exaggerated financial benefits of membership, and been excessively aggressive in recruiting vulnerable groups such as the elderly and non-native English speakers.
 In 2014, the New York Public Service Commission (NYPSC) received 450 complaints about the company, most of which are for price gouging, or unanticipated rate increases following the expiration of contracts.
 In May 2015, the NYPSC launched an investigation into the company.
 The results of the NYPSC investigation were announced in December 2015, with Ambit refunding 1,566 customers for a total of $950,700.

 The company has been the defendant in class-action lawsuits in Illinois, New York, New Jersey, and Pennsylvania.
 The New Jersey lawsuit alleging that Ambit unfairly hiked up its rates was dismissed by the judge, who ruled that Ambit disclosed its rates in its terms of service.

 In Texas, Ambit accumulated $57,500 in fines between 2010 and 2012 for violating customer protection rules.

 Carol Biedrzycki, of the consumer organization Texas ROSE, has said that representatives for multi-level marketing energy companies are more focused on marketing than on providing continuing service.
 Biedrzycki has also criticized Ambit and some other Texas energy providers for charging excessive connection and disconnection fees.

-Markets

-Ambit Energy provides energy in 17 areas of the United States, all of which have deregulated energy markets.
-Ambit operates in California, Connecticut, Delaware, Illinois, Indiana, Maryland, Massachusetts, Maine, New Hampshire, New Jersey, Ohio, Pennsylvania, Rhode Island, Texas, Virginia, and Washington, D.C.